Valhalla train crash: Fire

 The NTSB also looked at how the fire had started and whether anything could have been done to prevent it.
 Surviving passengers said it began with sparks from the rails as they entered the car; debris from the ML350 and the rail cover, a polymer-based material, ignited along with fuel from the SUV's tank that had gotten on the rail.
 From these sources many small fires developed, merging to the point that when Smalls was able to get out of the cab after the train stopped, he recalled that the center and rear of the car were already significantly ablaze.

 Passengers in the center and rear were able to use the emergency exits as intended to escape the car since the rear door was jammed by a section of third rail that had gone through it.
 The NTSB believed that this had prevented additional deaths and injuries among them.
 In fact none of the five deaths on the train were a result of the fire; no soot was found in those passengers' airways.

-Nevertheless, investigators wanted to know whether any of the car's interior finishes, or the materials introduced into the interior by the collision, might have contributed to the fire.
+Nevertheless, investigators wanted to know whether any of the train car's interior finishes, or the materials introduced into the interior by the collision, might have contributed to the fire.
 Since the first car was so badly damaged, they collected samples of seat covers, wall panels and light lenses from the second car.
-Upon installation when the car first came into service in 2000, the seat upholstery materials had met FRA flammability standards as required by regulation, but the testing carried out after the accident showed this to be no longer the case.
-However, the FRA regulations did not require that the materials be reassessed at any point during their service life.
+Upon installation when that car first came into service in 2000, the seat upholstery materials had met FRA flammability standards as required by regulation.
+Testing carried out after the accident showed they no longer did.
+The FRA regulations did not require that the materials be reassessed at any point during their service life.